 "No idea.
-No ID, nothing.
+She had no ID on her.
 The police are still looking into it at the scene."

 "Hmm.
-Pupils are dilated; minimal response to light.
+Her pupils are dilated, minimal response to light.
 How long has she been unconscious?"

 "Paramedics say since they picked her up about fifteen minute ago."